 - 4141.
 Extinguishers shall be kept full at all times.
 Reweighing is the only method of determining whether or not the extinguisher is fully charged.
 They shall be refilled immediately after use even though only partly discharged. - 4142.
 At regular intervals-several times a year-extinguishers shall be examined to make sure that they have not been tampered with nor removed from their designated places; to see that they are not empty; and to detect any injuries. - 4143.
-At least once yearly the extinguishers shall be examined as to weight and for deterioration or injuries due to misuse.
+At least semi-annually the extinguishers shall be examined as to weight and for deterioration or injuries due to misuse.
 Extinguishers or parts which are not in good condition shall be replaced.
 At these inspections all extinguishers shall be weighed on an accurate scale to detect loss by leakage.
 Any extinguisher which shows a loss of 10% or more of the rated capacity stamped on it shall be recharged.
 Recharging work shall be done under capable supervision and date of recharging and signature of the person who performed it put on the tag attached to each extinguisher.
 At each annual inspection, one or more of the extinguishers should be discharged as if at a fire before an assembly of the occupants of the building.
-These exhibitions are valuable for the reasons outlined in paragraph 1005.
+These exhibitions are valuable for the reasons outlined in paragraph 105.

-Extinguishers of this type must be sent to the 4145. manufacturer, his authorized agent, or a producer of carbon dioxide, for recharging, unless recharging facilities are available on the premises.
-In remote localities where recharging facilities of manufacturers or producers of carbon dioxide are not available within reasonable distance, recharging facilities should be maintained on the premises so that extinguishers may be promptly recharged after use.
+- 4145.
+Extinguishers of this type must be sent to the manufacturer, his authorized agent, or a producer of carbon dioxide, for recharging, unless recharging facilities are available on the premises.
+In remote localities where recharging facilities of manufacturers or producers of carbon dioxide are not available within reasonable distance, recharging facilities should be maintained on the premises so that extinguishers may be promptly recharged after use. - 4146.
+Extinguishers of this type should not be located where the ambient temperature will exceed 120° F., unless otherwise noted on the name plate of the extinguisher. - 4149.
+Extinguisher cylinders which have not been subjected to the quinquennial (5 years) retesting requirements of Section 73.34 of the Interstate Commerce Commission regulations, shall be hydrostatically retested every 12 years in accordance with the requirements of the I.C.C. regulations to determine if they are satisfactory for continued use.